praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

    ![](/help/assets/analytics-validatepagehit.png)

-**Note:** If the Page Name is not showing up for you, go back through the steps in this page to make sure that you haven't missed anything.
+>[!NOTE]  If the Page Name is not showing up for you, go back through the steps in this page to make sure that you haven't missed anything.

 ## Add Variables with Rules